Manage a Team

 For example, a behavioral interview for a sales role might include questions like, “Tell me about a time you turned a dissatisfied customer into a loyal one.”

-Preparation is key to a successful interview:
+At the interview stage, preparation is key to a successful conversation:

 • Plan your questions: Make sure they cover all the essential skills and experiences.